njcltd/gfimax/maxdashing/README.md

 ##Getting There!

-First ensure you have an install of dashing.io installed, working and ready.
+First ensure you have an install of dashing.io installed (for more on that check out http://dashing.io), working and ready.

 Then Upload the Job and widgets, to the coresponding folders, the widget names are important to remain as they are!